jasonburk/HemisphericViews/weblog/Episodes/Episode 001/Episode 001 - Transcript.md

 with regards to other technology
 They don't get into it like I do I think that's probably not that surprising All right you Jason
-It's you're telling me your family's not excited about the new fan you put in your NAS.
+Yes, you're telling me your family's not excited about the new fan you put in your NAS.
 They're not they're not really in my action.
 I
-Told I told my wife I did that and she's like, that's nice I'm so excited about I put it in an extra topic on today's show.
+Told I told my wife I did that and she's like that's nice I'm so excited about I put it in an extra topic on today's show.
 I thought the people want to know I was excited about it still want to hear about you do you want cuz it's like why I Clicked on a link just to go look and see what it looked like